-Medication management is provided for participants receiving residential habilitation services and adult host home care services.
-These services may only be provided in licensed assisted living homes or licensed adult host homes.
-SDS specifies that home and community-based waiver regulations regarding medications, 7 AAC 130.227, Administration of medication and assistance with self-administration of medication, are superseded by assisted living home and adult host home regulations.
+Medication management is provided for participants receiving residential habilitation services.
+These services may only be provided in licensed assisted living homes.
+SDS specifies that home and community-based waiver regulations regarding medications, 7 AAC 130.227, Administration of medication and assistance with self-administration of medication, are superseded by assisted living home regulations.

 Health-related services, including medication management, are allowed in assisted living homes, AS 47.33.020.
-Under 12 AAC 44.965, Delegation of the administration of medication, a registered nurse may delegate the administration of medication to a residential habilitation services provider or an adult host home care provider.
-In both an assisted living home and adult host home, residents may self-administer their own medications.
+Under 12 AAC 44.965, Delegation of the administration of medication, a registered nurse may delegate the administration of medication to a residential habilitation services provider.
+In an assisted living home, residents may self-administer their own medications.